cpro-iiit/cpro23-iiit.github.io/web/content/docs/course_material/labs/0/_index.md

 ## What's the plan for Lab 0?

 1. Help you set up the coding environment.
-2. Download problems and learn the basic tools required for coding.
+2. Download problems from AutoLab (https://pingala.iiit.ac.in) and learn the basic tools required for coding.
 3. Submitting solutions and seeing the score.
-4. Solve a "Hello World" problem.
+4. Problem-1, Solve a "Hello World" problem.
+5. Problem-2, Print "Hello World!
+I am learning Computer Programming in C, And it is awesome!"
 ---
 ## Some Buzz Words!
 __AutoLab__: where all labs/assignments problems are set.
 You can download handouts and upload solutions (or handins).
 Autolab will automatically grade your solutions and give you a score.
 You will also get feedback on code from TAs here.
 You can access autolab in 2 ways.